secrary/DrSemu/README.md

 # Dr.Semu

-`Dr.Semu` runs executables in an isolated environment, monitors the behavior of a process, and based on `Dr.Semu` rules created by you or community, detects if the process is malicious or not.
+`Dr.Semu` runs executables in an isolated environment, monitors the behavior of a process, and based on `Dr.Semu` rules created by you or the community, detects if the process is malicious or not.

 ![drsemu](https://user-images.githubusercontent.com/16405698/63102891-837e2900-bf6b-11e9-8fb3-13f371ff44f7.png)